 Speaking of Sam Phillips, he is depicted by Silver as a bumpkin of sorts who had no idea about the financial aspects of running a business.
 The author sarcastically dismisses Sam’s ability to predict trends and says that he would “sooner consult a deck of cards than chart action” in trying to decipher which way the wind blew.
 He describes Sam’s payment of royalties as a hit-and-miss operation that resulted in Lewis being underpaid through the first decade of his career.
 Those of you who are better versed than I in the career of the founder of Sun Records may recognize this as the true story regarding Sam but it seemed here to be particularly dismissive of Phillips and his business practices and music savvy.
 Of course Silver also reports of the times when Jerry Lee would just sign contracts without even reading them and had no conception himself about the money to be made or the servitude he was agreeing to.
 Jud Phillips is depicted as even feeling funny about the times when Jerry would carelessly enter into agreements without reading contracts.

 I wondered what type of tale would be told in Great Balls of Fire!
 Because of Myra Lewis’ involvement, I wondered if I’d get a personal memoir instead of a charting of the career of Jerry Lee Lewis.
 But I will say that Silver has done a competent job of research and presents the highs and lows of Jerry’s trajectory well.
 Are there better books out there that do this?
-Undoubtedly but this book does has some merit in this area.
-Where it really effects the reader, though, is in relating the story of Myra Gale Brown.
+Undoubtedly but this book does have some merit in this area.
+Where it really affects the reader, though, is in relating the story of Myra Gale Brown.

 “If it is possible for love at first sight to exist without the participants realizing it…that was the very case with Myra and Jerry.
 He became detached from his identity as her cousin…He saw an attractive girl, who she was and what she was and her tender years made no difference.
 Myra regarded Jerry in the same detached manner.”